You want to be your own boss, but you’re not sure what self-employed jobs are out there- well, have we got you covered!

 Event planners work with both private companies and individuals to plan conferences, weddings, parties, concerts, festivals, fundraisers, weddings, and other local events.

-According to the Bureau of Labor Statistics, the average salary for an event planner is $51,000 per year, and you don’t even need a high school diploma to land jobs.
+According to the Bureau of Labor Statistics, the average salary for an event planner is $50,000 per year, and you don’t even need a high school diploma to land jobs.

 13. Child Care Provider